yumeng5/CatE/README.md

 ### Preprocessing

 You can use any tool to preprocess the corpus (e.g. tokenization, lowercasing).
 If you do not have a specific idea, you can use our provided [preprocessing tool](preprocess).
 Simply add your corpus directory to [`auto_phrase.sh`](/preprocess/auto_phrase.sh#L16) and run it.
 The script assumes that the raw corpus is named `text.txt`, and will generate a phrase-segmented, lowercased corpus named `phrase_text.txt` under the same directory.
+If your corpus contains non-printable ASCII characters, you may use [this command](https://stackoverflow.com/a/27480803) to remove them.

 ### Pretrained Embedding (Optional)